periode/thesis/corpus/online_posts.md

 [link](http://www.literateprogramming.com/)

-a series of excerpts from the knuth fan club. one interesting point is that Lit Programming is a *paradigm*, a sort of *meta-text* that goes on top. it's a target. but is it still source code? does it qualify as a craft, or does it just move the craft to another layer, that of writing TeX docs? (which is def a fucking craft). however, while LP highlights the human reader more than the machine reader, i'd argue that the way that humans read source code is different from the way humans read books, and that there are techniques in source code which help understand the code better (conceptual distances, metaphors, separating concerns), and that those are poorly represented in LP. in fact, LP is efficient, but not elegant on the aesthetic level; because it abstracts the details, some of the beauty is lost.
+a series of excerpts from the knuth fan club. one interesting point is that Lit Programming is a *paradigm*, a sort of *meta-text* that goes on top. it's a target. but is it still source code? does it qualify as a craft, or does it just move the craft to another layer, that of writing TeX docs? (which is def a fucking craft). however, while LP highlights the human reader more than the machine reader, i'd argue that the way that humans read source code is different from the way humans read books (i.e. you should be able to understand what the code does by reading/jumping to any part of it *and yet* you should be able to read it linearly without jumping back and forth: this multiple requirement of code-reading represents the multiple expected uses of code), and that there are techniques in source code which help understand the code better (conceptual distances, metaphors, separating concerns), and that those are poorly represented in LP. in fact, LP is efficient, but not elegant on the aesthetic level; because it abstracts the details, some of the beauty is lost.

 ## stackexchange answer on explaining beautiful code ot non-programmers